Medicaid eligibility and enrollment in West Virginia

 Our guide to financial assistance for Medicare enrollees in West Virginia includes overviews of these benefits, including Medicaid long-term care coverage, Medicare Savings Programs, and eligibility guidelines for assistance.

-(West Virginia has continued to process eligibility redeterminations throughout the pandemic, but did not disenroll anyone who was no longer eligible or who didn’t respond to the renewal notice.
+(West Virginia continued to process eligibility redeterminations throughout the pandemic, but did not disenroll anyone who was no longer eligible or who didn’t respond to the renewal notice.
 So the renewal notices that went out starting in February 2023 were the first that could result in disenrollment since before the pandemic.)

-Legislation impacting West Virginia Medicaid
+West Virginia Medicaid details and history

 West Virginia CHIP expanded to include pregnant women; postpartum Medicaid/CHIP coverage extended to 12 months